CALM Logic Model

 Study 2 – CALM with Staff of Long-Term Care Facilities

 To assess the effects of CALM II, Penn State researchers in prevention and aging conducted a quasi-experimental study involving two long-term care facilities.
 48 staff from the two facilities participated in the evaluation study.
-Results showed improvements in teacher’s wellbeing, mindfulness, physiological functioning, fewer physical symptoms of illness, management of stress, and perceived ability to manage their classrooms effectively.
+Initial, unpublished results, indicated that long-term care staff who received CALM II show promising effects compared to staff in the comparison facility, showing improvement in their mindful awareness, reductions in time-related job stress, perceived stress, negative ruminating thoughts, and lower rates of intentions to leave their positions.